-- Conduct literature reviews, obtain governance approvals, collect and analyse qualitative data. - Take responsibility for overall project management and close liaison with all members of the team at the University of Surrey, the University of Exeter and QMUL. - Carry out administrative tasks associated with the project (e.g. organisation of project meetings and producing/circulating associated documentation); - Work closely with organisations providing support for people with learning disabilities. - Work independently, as well as part of a team, throughout the research.
-They will be required to problem solve independently, and bring solutions to issues as and when they emerge. - Work with research team colleagues on report-writing/disseminating findings (including oral/conference presentations) and producing resources to disseminate the work widely; - To design and implement procedures required to ensure accurate and timely formal reporting against project milestones; - Be committed to their own personal career development; - Carry out any other reasonable duty commensurate with the grade and purpose of the post; - Contribute to wider school activity by actively participating in group meetings relevant to the work undertaken (e.g. attend monthly meetings of the cancer care group).
+- Conduct data analysis, obtain governance approvals, collect and analyse qualitative data, with the support of the team. - Contribute to project management and close liaison with all members of the team at the University of Surrey and collaborating organisations. - Carry out administrative tasks associated with the project (e.g. organisation of project meetings and producing/circulating associated documentation). - Work closely with organisations providing support for people from marginalised groups. - Work independently, as well as part of a team, throughout the research; - Work with research team colleagues on report-writing/disseminating findings. - To design and implement procedures required to ensure accurate and timely formal reporting against project milestones. - Be committed to their own personal career development. - Carry out any other reasonable duty commensurate with the grade and purpose of the post. - Contribute to wider school activity by actively participating in group meetings relevant to the work undertaken (e.g. attend monthly meetings of the cancer care group).